oupak/FlareAssistant/README.md

 # FlareRadio
-A Discord music bot for the FlareTV Discord server
+A Discord music bot for the FlareTV Discord server, with over 30,000 members